radifar/PyPLIF-HIPPOS/README.md

 </p>

 <p align="center">Illustration by Radifar et al (2013) from <a href="http://www.bioinformation.net/009/97320630009325.htm">Bioinformation.net</a> is licensed by <a href="http://creativecommons.org/licenses/by/4.0">CC 4.0 BY</a>

+## Quick Installation

+The easiest way to install HIPPOS is using Anaconda or Miniconda, then type the following command:

+`conda install -c conda-forge pyplif-hippos`

 ## Citing HIPPOS